mlexchange/mlex_content_registry/README.md

 Prerequisite: install [mlex\_compute\_api](https://github.com/mlexchange/mlex_computing_api)

+Note: This version connects to a local mongo container named `mongodb` with a port number 27017.
+Please checkout the `atlas` branch for the version using our cloud mongodb service.

 **Running content registry**.

 1. Create the same environmental file (.env) as the one used in the compute api.